ea-ae/under/README.md

 ## Setup

+### Packages and Requirements

 Install the packages in `requirements.txt` by typing `pip install -r requirements.txt`.
 You only need `psycopg2` if you're using PostgreSQL and `pypiwin32` if you're using Windows.
+You will also need to run a Redis server.

+### Configuration

-Now go into the `python manage.py shell` and create a new game model with the name 'alpha':
+Go into the `python manage.py shell` and create a new game model with the name 'alpha':
 ```python
 from game.models import WarfareGame
 game = WarfareGame(name='alpha')